 Chapter 3 Genre Analysis of Conventional and Digital Book Blurbs

 Chapter 4 Genre Analysis of Conventional and Digital Reviews

 Chapter 5 Diversity in Old and New Media Genres

 Chapter 6 Revisiting the Concept of Genre

 Sujata S. Kathpalia is Senior Lecturer at the Language and Communication Centre at the Nanyang Technological University, Singapore.
 She has designed several foundation and advanced English for Specific Academic Purpose (ESAP) courses using the genre-based approach and she teaches these ESAP courses to both undergraduates and postgraduates.
-Her research interests include genre analysis, academic writing, code-switching, and English language teaching, and she has published extensively in these research areas.
+Her research interests include genre analysis, academic writing, and English language teaching, and she has published extensively in these research areas.